gizemns/IBM_Data_Analyst/Course_6_Databases_and_SQL_for_Data_Science_with_Python/README.md

 advanced concepts like JOINs.
 You will:

--write foundational SQL statements like: SELECT, INSERT, UPDATE, and DELETE -filter result sets, use WHERE, COUNT, DISTINCT, and LIMIT clauses -differentiate between DML & DDL
+- write foundational SQL statements like: SELECT, INSERT, UPDATE, and DELETE
+- filter result sets, use WHERE, COUNT, DISTINCT, and LIMIT clauses
+- differentiate between DML & DDL
--CREATE, ALTER, DROP and load tables
+- CREATE, ALTER, DROP and load tables
--use string patterns and ranges; ORDER and GROUP result sets, and built-in database functions -build sub-queries and query data from multiple tables -access databases as a data scientist using Jupyter notebooks with SQL and Python -work with advanced concepts like Stored Procedures, Views, ACID Transactions, Inner & Outer JOINs through hands-on labs and projects
+- use string patterns and ranges; ORDER and GROUP result sets, and built-in database functions
+- build sub-queries and query data from multiple tables
+- access databases as a data scientist using Jupyter notebooks with SQL and Python
+- work with advanced concepts like Stored Procedures, Views, ACID Transactions, Inner & Outer JOINs through hands-on labs and projects

 You will  practice building SQL queries, work with real databases on the Cloud, and use real data science tools.